Cost-Sensitive Deep Learning with Layer-Wise Cost Estimation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose a novel framework Auxiliary Internal Targets~(AuxIT) for general end-to-end cost-sensitive deep learning.
+We propose a novel framework Auxiliary Cost-Sensitive Targets~(AuxCST) for general end-to-end cost-sensitive deep learning.
 Different from the previous approaches, the framework can be applied to DNN that consists of any structures to tackle challenging cost-sensitive classification problems.
 Extensive experimental results on MNIST, CIFAR-10, CIFAR-100, and Caltech-256 with two cost information settings demonstrate the usefulness of the proposed framework for making any advanced DNN models cost-sensitive.
-In the future, we will build a deeper network with AuxIT framework to tackle ImageNet cost-sensitive classification problem.
+In the future, we will build a deeper network with AuxCST framework to tackle ImageNet cost-sensitive classification problem.